Dry Wet Carpet FAQs

 Q. My carpet has stained?

 Your carpet may brown during the drying process.
-Do not be too concerned, because this usually comes out with carpet cleaning.
+Stay calm because this usually comes out with carpet cleaning.

-Q. How do I know what moisture is behind my walls, and it won’t turn into black mould?
+Q. How do I know what moisture is behind my walls and that it won’t turn into black mould?

-We may need to make service calls to monitor the drying process with non-evasive moisture meters for hard surfaces, moisture probes for subflooring, underlay, and a hydro sensor for air relative humidity reading.
-These moisture meters detect moisture 40cm within invisible walls, promptly finding the leak source for plumbing repairs.
-We also have infrared cameras for finding hidden moisture.
+We may need to make service calls to monitor the drying process with non-evasive moisture meters for hard surfaces, moisture probes for subflooring and underlay, and a hydro sensor for air relative humidity reading.
+These moisture meters detect 40cm within invisible walls, promptly finding the leak source for plumbing repairs.
+We also have infrared cameras for finding hidden water.

 Q. What defines a flood under a household building insurance policy?

-Flooding occurs when water from within the home or office building leaks from burst pipe plumbing, washing machine overflows.
-Also, your structure rises from outside and causes damage to your property and at least one other property.
+Flooding occurs when water from within the home or office building leaks from burst pipe plumbing or washing machine overflows.
+Also, your structure rises from the outside and causes damage to your property and at least one other property.
 The water source can be an overflow of inland or tidal waters, the unusual and rapid accumulation or runoff of surface waters from any source or mudflow.

 Q. What is Mudflow?

 Mudflow is “A river of liquid and flowing mud on the surfaces of normally dry land areas, as when a current of water carries the earth mud or dirt.”
-Other earth movements, such as landslides, slope failure, or a saturated soil mass moving by liquidity down a slope, are not mudflows.
-Mudflows are commonly defined as a flow of milkshake consistency in layman’s terms.
+Other earth movements are not mudflows, such as landslides, slope failure, or a saturated soil mass moving by liquidity down a slope.
+Mudflows are commonly defined as a milkshake consistency flow in layperson terms.